First, one factor affects all statements: The more complex your

 pushdown is not applicable because an index exists on

-.
+column a.
 In the case of the second

 query, a condition pushdown cannot be employed because